-Canon 200D versus Nikon D90
+Canon 200D vs Nikon D90

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D90 are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2008.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D90 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 12.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is notably larger (20 percent) than the Canon 200D.
 Moreover, the D90 is substantially heavier (55 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D90 are weather-sealed.